Got an Eye For Fun? DIY This I Spy Bottle Craft!

 List of I Spy Craft Materials

-So you pretty much need these main items: a nice clean empty bottle, some uncooked rice to use as filler material and a handful of tiny trinkets to put into the bottle to be “hunted” for.
+So you pretty much need these main items: a nice clean empty plastic or glass bottle, some uncooked rice to use as filler material and a handful of tiny trinkets to put into the bottle to be “hunted” for.

 Also some cardstock paper and pens, to make the matching card that shows all the different small objects in the bottle.
 I used a combination of little objects – this bottle had a pretty small neck, so I had to dig a little bit to find things that would fit.